All Episodes

 That is called a white lie.

-It's not a real lie, but you proclaim that I'm the only one that'll ever tell the whole truth, know the buttons of truth.
+It's not a real lie, but you proclaim that I'm the only one that'll ever tell the whole truth, nothing about the truth.

 I tell it straight, man.

-I'm the one I got, I'm never gonna be ever, ever, ever in any way not tell you the truth.
+I'm never going to be ever, ever, ever in any way not tell you the truth.

 Occasionally, I may say something because I don't want people to, you know, hear me saying something that could maybe offend them.